ciaranodonnell/ciaranodonnell.github.io/_posts/2020-10-11-intro-to-cqrs-and-event-sourcing.markdown

 ### Responsibility Segregation

-To implement these Commands we typically change the API and have imperative endpoints, like /api/createarticle To implement these rules, we typically change the API and have imperative endpoints, like */api/createarticle*.
+To implement these Commands we typically change the API and have imperative endpoints, like */api/createarticle*.
 Then we create a simple model like a CreateArticleRequest model that only contains the fields the client is allowed to set on the client side and we use that in the PUT.

 Doing this means we have a different Command model and Read model and we have segregated the logic that performs the associated actions.